-During World Green Building Week this September, we’ll be hosting a series of nationwide crunch debates tackling these tough issues head on.
+During World Green Building Week this September, we've hosted a series of nationwide crunch debates tackling these tough issues head on.

-This event in Christchurch will be focusing on removing fossil fuels from our buildings.
+This event in Christchurch was focusing on removing fossil fuels from our buildings.

-We will also be marking the launch of the first roadmap to decarbonise New Zealand’s buildings, an important moment for those of us who want buildings to be healthier, greener, better places.
+We've also be marked the launch of the first roadmap to decarbonise New Zealand’s buildings, an important moment for those of us who want buildings to be healthier, greener, better places.

-The host for the evening will be international business journalist Rod Oram.
+The host for the evening was international business journalist Rod Oram.

 Rod Oram has 40 years’ experience as an international business journalist.
 He has worked for various publications in Europe and North America, including the Financial Times of London.
 Rod and his family emigrated from the UK to New Zealand in 1997.
 He contributes weekly to Nine to Noon, Newsroom.co.nz and Newstalk ZB.
 He is a frequent public speaker on deep sustainability, business, economics, innovation, creativity and entrepreneurship, in both NZ and global contexts.